RyanBayne/TwitchPress/readme.txt

 * DONE - Basic changes that do not require testing.
 * DEVS - Script changes that developers need to be aware of.
 * TEXT - A note to translators that text has changed.
-* BUGS - Fixed faults or faults still being investigated.
+* FIX - Fixed faults or faults still being investigated.
 * INFO - Helpful information regarding recent changes.
 * HELP - A request for help, usually explained on GitHub further.